hangxingliu/webhook-to-pull/README.md

 Recevied webhook request then pull repository.
 For continuous deployment.

-For example: your server can pull repository automatically after you push a commit to Github.
+For example: your server can pull repository automatically after you push a commit to Github/Gogs.

 ![](images/flow.svg)